Linn Banks

-Linn Banks (January 23, 1784 - January 13, 1842) was an American slave owner, politician and lawyer, who served 26 years in the Virginia House of Delegates (including two decades as its Speaker) but resigned in order to run for the U.S. Congress.
+Linn Banks (January 23, 1784 - January 13, 1842) was an American slave owner, politician and lawyer, who served for 26 years in the Virginia House of Delegates (including two decades as its speaker) but resigned in order to run for the U.S. Congress.
 He served one term and appeared re-elected, although that election was successfully contested by future Virginia governor and Confederate General Extra Billy Smith.

 Early life and education

 He was born in what was then Culpeper County, Virginia (today part of Madison County) to parents Adam Banks and Gracey James.
+He was the great-great grandson of Adam Bankes, emigrant to Stafford County, Virginia, from the Wigan, Lancashire area of England in the mid-17th century.

+Banks received a private education, then attended the College of William & Mary, where he studied law.

 He married on April 2, 1811, in Wake, North Carolina, to Eliza Jane Hunter Sanders.
-He was the great, great grandson of Adam Bankes, emigrant to Stafford County, Virginia, from the Wigan, Lancashire area of England in the mid-17th century.

-Banks received a private education, then attended the College of William & Mary studied law.

 Career

 Admitted to the Virginia bar in 1809, Banks interrupted his legal practice to serve in the War of 1812.
 He would ultimately resume practicing law, as well as lead the local Virginia Militia for decades, hence his honorific as "colonel".
-In 1824, Banks hosted the Marquis de Lafayette on his return visit to Virginia, when he visited President Madison and local militia units in Culpeper and Orange Counties.
+In 1824, Banks hosted the Marquis de Lafayette on his return visit to Virginia, when he visited President Madison and local militia units in Culpeper and Orange counties.

-Madison County voters elected Banks as one of their two (part time) representatives in the Virginia House of Delegates in November 1812, and re-elected him many times over more than 25 years.
+Madison County voters elected Banks as one of their two (part-time) representatives in the Virginia House of Delegates in November 1812, and re-elected him many times over more than 25 years.
 He served from 1812 to 1838, alongside veteran William Morgan until 1814, then Daniel Field, George H. Allen, Robert Hill, Robert L. Madison, Robert Briggs and William Finks.
-When the Virginia Constitutional Convention of 1829-1830 instituted single member districts, Banks continued to represent Madison County.
+When the Virginia Constitutional Convention of 1829–1830 instituted single member districts, Banks continued to represent Madison County.
 He also served as Speaker of the House for two decades, from 1817 to 1838.

 Banks ran as a Democrat and won election to the United States House of Representatives to fill the seat vacated by John M. Patton's resignation in 1838.
 He only served until 1841, despite presenting credentials to the following Congress.
 Although he had appeared re-elected by a narrow vote over former State Senator William "Extra Billy" Smith, Smith contested the election and before the contest could be decided, Banks resigned setting up a Special Election the following November.
 Banks ran in the special election but lost to Smith.
 Smith assumed that congressional seat in December 1841.

 Afterward, Banks resumed his legal practice, as well as managing his estates and enslaved labor.
 He owned 45 slaves in Madison County in 1820, and more than 40 slaves in 1840.